timothyaya/kivy-ios-push-notification-with-onesignal/README.md

 3. Create .p8 APNs Key
 Go to Apple Developer Center → Certificates, Identifiers & Profiles

-Under Keys, create a new Apple Push Notification service (APNs) key
+Under Keys, create a new Apple Push Notification service (APNs) key APNs keys only need to be set up once.
+When configuring a new app in OneSignal later, the same Key ID and auth file will be used.
+Therefore, it's important to keep the file safely stored for future use, in case you need to set it up again.

 Under Identifiers, create a new identifier using your Bundle ID and enable Push Notifications